jeka-dev/jeka/docs/tutorials/getting-started.md

 !!! tip
     You can document your script by annotation Class, public fields or public method with `@JkDoc` annotation.
-    This will be visible when executing: `jeka script: --help`.
+    This will be visible when executing: `jeka script: --doc`.
     Note that only part before first breaking line of the doc content will be displayed as summary.

 ## Define JDK version